 Provence and French Riviera in Depth

-With the TGV high speed train, Provence and the French Riviera have never been more accessible.
+By Train: With the TGV high-speed train, Provence and the French Riviera have never been more accessible.
 The train will whisk you away from Paris to Aix-en-Provence or Marseille in about three hours.
 Nice is six hours from Paris.

 By Plane: The main airport in Provence is the Marseille Provence airport located 20 minutes from Marseille and Aix-en-Provence.
 It is well-connected to major European airports.
 Nice Cote d’Azur is France’s busiest international airport after Paris, with over 10 million passengers.
 It has several direct flights from North America.

 Cheese: Southeast France’s climate lends itself better to goat cheeses rather than the cow milk cheeses that are produced in other many regions of France.
 Picodon and Banon are excellent examples.
 The famous blue Roquefort, declared by the writer Diderot to be “the king of cheese”, is only allowed to be made in caves Northwest of Montpellier.

 Wine and Pastis: Southern France produces tremendous quantities of wine.
 Try trendy rosé wines from Côtes de Provence and the Coteaux d’Aix.

 Along the southern Côtes du Rhône, Châteauneuf du Pape and Gigondas are perhaps the best-regarded, but there are scores of fantastic wines made here.

 Locals love pastis, an anise-flavored spirit.
 It is cut with ice water to make a refreshing escape from the summer heat.